Hexworks/the-cogitator/_posts/2018-04-25-going-beyond-android-kotlin-on-the-frontend.md

 The [`package.json`](https://docs.npmjs.com/files/package.json) file is essentially a way to manage locally installed [npm](https://www.npmjs.com/) packages (`npm` itself is a javascript build tool, like Maven or Gradle).

+> The example project uses [yarn](https://yarnpkg.com/lang/en/) which is an upgrade over npm, but yarn uses the npm package repository in the background.

 In our project we'll need a very simple setup with only some wiring for development and testing tools:

 {% gist 4beb4a887c6eaf1d4a5c038a29a74128 %}